palkin-ttn/jquery-exercise/README.md

 Question 13.
 Get the max height of elements using jquery "each" method.

 Question 14.
-Change color of every cell which has numberl larger than 10.
+Change color of every cell which has number larger than 10.

 Question 15.
 Retrive the data from server using ajax get call.